Type

 Who can submit data to Dandjoo?

-At launch, we datasets collected from industry surveys and by the research sector.
-We recognised the value of all data sources, including citizen science data, and as Dandjoo matures we’ll explore ways to ingest data from a wider variety of sources while allowing users more control over the types of data they want to see.
+At launch, datasets were collected from industry surveys and the research sector.
+We recognise the value of all data sources, including citizen science contributions.
+As Dandjoo evolves, we will explore ways to incorporate data from a broader range of sources while giving users greater control over the types of data they wish to view.

 Do get in touch if you’re interested in providing data – we’re keen to talk to you.